cassandracaluag/cassandracaluag/README.md

 # about me
 🤍 My interests lie in data science, design, and machine learning - fields that allow me to uncover patterns, solve real-world problems, and build intelligent systems.
 One day, I hope to become a data scientist at a startup or at a competitive big tech company, where I can work on innovative, high-impact projects and help shape technology from the ground up.

 🌊 Currently: I am a Fellow at The Knowledge House (Karim Kharbouch Coding Fellowship), strengthening my skills in product development and UI/UX design by learning industry-standard front-end development software.
 Within this competitive capstone fellowship, I’m building Harbor - a tech startup and AI-powered wellness app that offers personalized support for mental and physical health.
-Through KKCF, I hope to build on my full-stack development skills while gaining the confidence and tools to effectively pitch my projects to others.

 # socials
 Let's be friends - I’m always open to connecting and gaining new opportunities that help me level up my skills in data science and AI/ML!